 Our 35 Years of History

 In 1986 The Anglesea Art Group begun with about 5 artists who wanted to paint together, so they met weekly at the Anglesea Community Hall.

 The Art Show was originally started as an incentive to the Art Group members to help them gain confidence in their work.
 Most of the group were novices, but happy with what they were doing, and so, the Art Show train was on the rails.

 The first show exhibited 50 paintings and 16 of these were sold.
 By 1990 the number of entries tripled and so did the sales.

-In 1993 the show was rather quiet, attendance was good but sales were well down, so the following year Devonshire Teas were introduce.
+In 1993 the show was rather quiet, attendance was good but sales were well down, so the following year Devonshire Teas were introduced.
 This was a big hit as it gave people more time to look at the paintings, and as a result sales increased.

 In 1995 The Maiden Handicap Award was started, which is an award for an artist who has never won an award.
 We began having a judge to choose paintings for awards.
 We found sponsors who donated gift vouchers to the winners.
 Our original sponsors are still with us today, Alcoa, Kardinia Framing, Geelong Art Supplies, Cavalier Art & Drafting supplies, with newer sponsors of Bearlooms’ Framing, Furios’ Ristorante and the Bendigo Community Bank.

 1999 saw Anglesea & Aireys Inlet Primary Schools invited to exhibit their work and have since provided a colorful addition to our always improving Art Show.

 Since then much work has been done and improvements made and the building has now been transformed into a wonderful venue for classes, meetings, exhibitions, and workshops.
 The Anglesea Art House now boasts a membership of more than 220 and is still growing.